mayank0508/GAME-/README.md

 # GAME
 Its is a browser game.
-I will have to expan this game a little bit more.
+I will have to expan this game a little bit more